saragerion/introduction-to-serverless-workshop/01_Lambda/README.md

-# Module 01: AWS Lambda
+# Step 01: AWS Lambda

 **Goal:** Create an AWS Lambda function using the Lambda console.